Messier 57 (M 57)

 Introduction | Map | Find/Identify | Sketch | My Best Own Photos | My Own Observations | References || Appendix: My Own Photos

-On this page I collect my observations of the planetary nebula M 57, called Ring Nebula, in the constellation Lyra.
+On this page I collect my observations of the planetary nebula M 57 (NGC 6720), called Ring Nebula, in the constellation Lyra.

 Introduction

-The Ringnebel M 57 in the constellation Lyra is a planetary nebula and in interesting observation object, because, under favorable conditions, you may be able to recognize a ring structure.
-However, I only saw the ring really well at the observatory in Betz, France with a larger telescope.
+The Ring Nebula M 57 in the constellation Lyra is a planetary nebula and an interesting observation object, because, under favorable conditions, you may be able to recognize a ring structure visually.
+However, I only saw the ring really well at the observatory in Betz, France, with a larger telescope.

 Observation Notes from Wikipedia (English/German Version)